OSDC-Code-Maven/osdc-2023-03-azrieli/README.md

 * Why use version control?
 * What is [JSON](https://www.json.org/).
 * Pull request to add JSON, show drawing.
-* Use the cm-demo account to add enty to participant.
+* Use the cm-demo account to add entry to participant.

 * About GitHub Actions: they are programs triggered by some action.
 In this case by a pull request.